 Residents are granted four personal days to use each academic year.
-If all four days are not used by the end of the academic year the resident forfeits any and all of their remaining personal day balance.
+If all four days are not used by the end of the academic year, the resident forfeits any and all of their remaining personal day balance.
 They are granted and provided for residents to maintain the resident's wellbeing.
 At least a two-week notice is expected.
 Days should not be taken during required rotations such as continuity clinic, ICU, cardiology, night medicine and general medicine wards.
 A form requesting a personal day must be signed by the attending physician and by the Program Coordinator and then submitted to the Department of Medicine.
 Personal days should only be used and will be granted in one day intervals.
+Personal days can be revoked at any time during residency by the program director for resident non-compliance with program policies and standards.